 The Business and Technology Education Council is the British body which awards vocational qualifications.
 Such qualifications are commonly referred to as 'BTECs'.
-BTEC qualifications are undertaken in vocational subjects ranging from business studies to engineering.
+BTEC qualifications are undertaken in vocational subjects ranging from construction to sport.
 BTECs are worth the equivalent of 1 GCSE 9-4 but are assessed differently.
-Awards are Pass (4 grade), Merit (6 grade) and Distinction/Distinction.
+Awards are Pass (4 grade), Merit (6 grade) and Distinction/Distinction (7/9).
 If students study a Level 1 qualification, then this is the equivalent of a 3-1 GCSE grade.